Kuttiattoor Mango: Description

 Its orange-yellow color and superior taste, makes the Kuttiattoor mango a favorite.
 Its ripened skin remains speckle-free, enhancing its visual appeal.
 The mango variety is fleshy and juicy with high fiber content.
 Notably, local vendors ripen the mangoes without using chemicals or preservatives, instead relying on traditional methods using hay and leaves of the Strychnos nux-vomica (Kaanjiram) tree.

 Trivia

 An surprising development has driven up the cost of Kuttiattoor mango leaves, exceeding that of the fruit, following a Kasaragod-based company's move to harness their natural properties for tooth powder production.

 Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Union Government of India on 14 September 2021 (valid until 3 September 2029).

-Kuttiattoor Mango Producer Company Limited from Kuttiattoor village proposed the GI registration of the Kuttiattoor mango.
+State Agriculture department represented by Agricultural officer Sri Adarsh K K and Kuttiattoor Mango Producer Company Limited from Kuttiattoor village proposed the GI registration of the Kuttiattoor mango.
 After filing the application in 2020, the fruit was granted the GI tag in 2021 by the Geographical Indication Registry in Chennai, making the name "Kuttiattoor" exclusive to the mangoes grown in the region.
 It thus became the first mango variety from Kerala to earn the GI tag.